- apple (n.)

 In Middle English and as late as 17c., it was a generic term for all fruit other than berries but including nuts (such as Old English fingeræppla "dates," literally "finger-apples;" Middle English appel of paradis "banana," c.
 1400).
 Hence its grafting onto the unnamed "fruit of the forbidden tree" in Genesis.
 Cucumbers, in one Old English work, are eorþæppla, literally "earth-apples" (compare French pomme de terre "potato," literally "earth-apple;" see also melon).
 French pomme is from Latin pomum "apple; fruit" (see Pomona).

 As far as the forbidden fruit is concerned, again, the Quran does not mention it explicitly, but according to traditional commentaries it was not an apple, as believed by Christians and Jews, but wheat. ["The Heart of Islam: Enduring Values for Humanity," Seyyed Hossein Nasr, 2002]

 Apple of Discord (c.
 1400) was thrown into the wedding of Thetis and Peleus by Eris (goddess of chaos and discord), who had not been invited, and inscribed kallisti "To the Prettiest One."
 Paris, elected to choose which goddess should have it, gave it to Aphrodite, offending Hera and Athene, with consequences of the Trojan War, etc.

 Apple of one's eye (Old English), symbol of what is most cherished, was the pupil, supposed to be a globular solid body.
 Apple-polisher "one who curries favor" first attested 1928 in student slang.
-The image of something that upsets the apple cart is attested from 1788.
-Road apple "horse dropping" is from 1942.
+The image in the phrase upset the apple cart "spoil the undertaking" is attested from 1788.
+Road-apple "horse dropping" is from 1942.